5 Signs Your School-Aged Child Needs Eyeglasses

 If you find your child sitting too close to the television, holding a mobile phone too close to their eyes, or reading from too far, it’s time you took the matter seriously.
 They could be suffering from hyperopia (farsightedness) or myopia (nearsightedness).

 Frequent eye irritation, eye infections such as allergic conjunctivitis, eye fatigue, blurry vision or strain may lead to deteriorating eyesight.
 If your child rubs his or her eyes frequently, please take consider a vision checkup at the earliest.

 Complaints of frequent headaches during or after school hours or while watching television suggests that the eyes are strained and focus is unclear.
 Consult an eye care provider at once for a comprehensive exam.

 Blink Vision Care has over 20 years of experience in the vision-care industry.
 We have an expert understanding of lenses and eyeglass fittings.
 Check out our wide variety of elegant, comfortable, contemporary eyewear for all ages and stages in life.

-We have a colourful, playful range of eyeglass frames for kids that are flexible and tough to withstand an active life with specialized features to meet unique visual and facial needs.
-Our children’s eyewear is fitted with HOYA lenses that come with two years of unconditional warranty on scratches and coating defects, provided the frame and prescription remains the same.
+We have a colorful, playful range of eyeglass frames for kids that are flexible and tough to withstand an active life with specialized features to meet unique visual and facial needs.
+Our children’s eyewear is fitted with HOYA lenses that come with two years of unconditional warranty on scratches and coating defects, provided the frame and prescription remain the same.
 Visit our store for an eye exam and check out our collection for your child or any other family member.